golang-melbourne/resources/README.md

 # Melbourne Golang Resources

-We’ll try to keep this up-to-date for members of our Melbourne Golang meetup group.
+We’ll try to keep this up-to-date for members of our [Melbourne Golang meetup group](http://www.meetup.com/golang-mel/).

+Catch us online at __#australia__ in the [Gophers Slack community](https://blog.gopheracademy.com/gophers-slack-community/).

 If you find a mistake or want to suggest an edit, please create an issue or pull request :)